brittLiban/Pixel-to-Pattern/README.md

 - Checks if a pattern exists.
 - Creates and deletes a pattern, and also makes sure the pattern is deleted.

+### Backend Integration Test

+- These tests hit real Express endpoints and use a real MySQL database in Docker.
+- Tools: Jest + Supertest + Sequelize + MySQL

+### What the Integration Tests

+- POST /patterns to create a pattern

+- GET /patterns and GET /patterns/:id to verify it was stored

+- DELETE /patterns/:id to remove it and verify it no longer appears

+### Step by Step running the backend Integration Test

+- # backend
+- cd server
+- npm install cors
+- npm install --save-dev jest supertest cross-env
+- docker compose -f docker-compose.test.yml up --build --abort-on-container-exit

+### To run Full stack

+- docker compose up --build
+- cd server
+- npm test
 ---

 ## Deployment Process